tcelestino/uses-this-bot/README.md

 ## How to use

-At moment, you can use theses commands:
+At moment, you can use the commands:

 - last - show the last interview
 - latest - show the five latest interviews